Skip to main content

 Caribbean Coast

-Coastal cuisine characterized by fresh seafood, coconut milk, and tropical fruits with African and Indigenous influences.
-Cities like Cartagena and Santa Marta showcase this vibrant culinary tradition.
+Coastal cooking built on fresh seafood, coconut milk, and tropical fruit, with African and Indigenous roots running through it.
+Cartagena and Santa Marta are the places to eat it.

 Cultural Significance: